 What can you do

 Consider implementing a standardized protocol for handling suspicious emails that include a reporting mechanism and a designated point of contact.
 In addition, training employees to recognize and avoid phishing techniques is critical.
 This can be done by using resources such as the MS-ISAC’s June 2018 newsletter on How to Spot Phishing Messages Like a Pro.
-After training employees, conduct organized phishing exercises to test and reinforce the concepts using services such as those provided by CIS or through DHS’s Phishing Campaign Assessment.
+After training employees, conduct organized phishing exercises to test and reinforce the concepts using services such as those provided through DHS’s Phishing Campaign Assessment.